Easy configuration

 With your custom images being based on reliable atomic distributions, your setup will be rock solid.
 As all errors related to customizing your environment happen during the build process in the cloud, it’s way harder to end up with a bricked system.

-Build your custom images on Universal Blue’s awesome base images, with the option to build on atomic Fedora desktops, and more options being supported soon.
+Build your custom images on Universal Blue’s awesome base images, with the option to build on atomic Fedora desktops, our base images and more options being supported soon.

 A custom image in this context is a customized version of an image-based Linux distribution that can be switched to by the user of such a distribution without reinstalling.
 So about making your own distro, maybe, but not really.
 When making custom images, you’re building on top of an existing distribution.
 You’re most likely using its package manager and repositories and just adding your own flair with package set changes and configuration files.
 It’s more like a more reliable version of maintaining/sharing your dotfiles, but from the perspective of the operating system.